 Restaurants offer plenty of fodder for similar videos.
 After all, any knucklehead with a wi-fi connection and an appetite can play the role of a haughty food critic, and many of them aren’t out to play nice.

-Here are just a few zingers found on Yelp’s page for Sacramento (with all punctuation and grammatical liberties left intact):• “What an absolute disappointment.
-My bf and I couldnt even manage to try their desserts. god only know what more we would have had to suffer.”
+Here are just a few zingers found on Yelp’s page for Sacramento (with all punctuation and grammatical liberties left intact):

 All of the above quips were left for Formoli’s Bistro, an east Sacramento eatery that’s otherwise regarded for its whiskey burger and seasonal menu with European and Persian accents.